Gravity: On Earth

 An initially-stationary object that is allowed to fall freely under gravity drops a distance that is proportional to the square of the elapsed time.
 This image spans half a second and was captured at 20 flashes per second.

 Every planetary body (including the Earth) is surrounded by its own gravitational field, which can be conceptualized with Newtonian physics as exerting an attractive force on all objects.
 Assuming a spherically symmetrical planet, the strength of this field at any given point above the surface is proportional to the planetary body's mass and inversely proportional to the square of the distance from the center of the body.

 If an object with comparable mass to that of the Earth were to fall towards it, then the corresponding acceleration of the Earth would be observable.

 The strength of the gravitational field is numerically equal to the acceleration of objects under its influence.
 The rate of acceleration of falling objects near the Earth's surface varies very slightly depending on latitude, surface features such as mountains and ridges, and perhaps unusually high or low sub-surface densities.
 For purposes of weights and measures, a standard gravity value is defined by the International Bureau of Weights and Measures, under the International System of Units (SI).

 The force of gravity experienced by objects on Earth's surface is the vector sum of two forces: (a) The gravitational attraction in accordance with Newton's universal law of gravitation, and (b) the centrifugal force, which results from the choice of an earthbound, rotating frame of reference.
 The force of gravity is weakest at the equator because of the centrifugal force caused by the Earth's rotation and because points on the equator are farthest from the center of the Earth.
 The force of gravity varies with latitude, and the resultant acceleration increases from about 9.780 m/s^{2} at the Equator to about 9.832 m/s^{2} at the poles.

 Gravity wave

 Waves on oceans, lakes, and other bodies of water occur when the gravitational equilibrium at the surface of the water is disturbed by for example wind.
 Similar effects occur in the atmosphere where equilibrium is disturbed by thermal weather fronts or mountain ranges.

 Orbits

 Planets orbit the Sun in an ellipse as a consequence of the law of gravity.
 Similarly the Moon and artificial satellites orbit the Earth.
 Conceptually two objects in orbit are both falling off of the curve they would travel in if the force of gravity were not pulling them together.
-Since the force of gravity is universal, all planets attract each other with the most massive and closest pair have the most mutual affect.
+Since the force of gravity is universal, all planets attract each other with the most massive and closest pair having the most mutual affect.
 This means orbits are more complex than simple ellipses.